Skip Bali and Head to these Indonesian Paradise Islands Instead

 Just off the coast of Lombok is a collection of islands known together as the Gili Islands.
 One of these is Gili Air, part of the cluster known as Gili Island, the island closest to Lombok, and the perfect island to head to if you’re looking for a relaxed vibe, and a ton of outdoor activities.

 With beautiful coral reefs and majestic underwater life, it’s no wonder that scuba divers, snorkelers, and freedivers all flock to this popular island.
-The nighttime entertain vibe is just as laid back with bars and live music adding to the relaxed mood.

 If you’re also curious about the other two Gili’s – Meno and Trawangan, here’s a guide on how to choose which Gili island is your best fit.